iandriver/scicast/docs/index.md

   *Example:*
   ![PCA(SVD)](vignette_scicast_analysis/all_cells_TruncatedSVD.png)
 **6. "all_cells_TSNE.png" -TSNE diminsional reduction cell and gene loading plots.**
-  scicast will also run TSNE, if the data is variability extends past PC2 (very different cell types, mitosis, death, etc.) TSNE will yeild better results than PCA(SVD).
+  scicast will also run TSNE, if the data variability extends past PC2 (very different cell types, mitosis, death, etc.) TSNE will yeild better results than PCA(SVD).
+In this example TSNE does a poor job.
+SVD(PCA) is used for kmeans clustering in later steps.
   *Example:*
   ![TSNE](vignette_scicast_analysis/all_cells_TSNE.png)
 **7. "Group0_kmeans_4_clusters.png" -silhouette plot and kmeans clusters for 4 groups.**